Pennek/approachrate-calculator/README.md

-# Approachrate Calculator
+# Visibility Calculator

-ARC is a CLI-tool for calculating hitobject visibility for [osu!](https://github.com/ppy/osu) beatmaps.
+VIS is a CLI-tool for calculating hitobject visibility for [osu!](https://github.com/ppy/osu) beatmaps.

-Download the Windows executeable [here](https://pennek.s-ul.eu/5DQKeBFe.zip).
+Download the Windows executeable [here](https://pennek.s-ul.eu/L1MOTO1R.zip).
 Feel free to compile the program for other operating systems yourself.

 ## Documentation